Azure-Samples/communication-services-javascript-quickstarts/manage-teams-identity-mobile-and-desktop/README.md

 1. `npm i` to install the dependencies
 2. `node ./issue-communication-access-token.js`

 Open your browser and navigate to `http://localhost:<PORT>/`.
-You should be navigated to a standard OAuth flow with Microsoft Authentication Library (MSAL).
-If authentication is successful, the application receives an Azure AD access token and will be redirected to `http://localhost:<PORT>/redirect` where the Azure AD access token will be exchanged for a Communication access token.
+You will be presented with the Azure AD login form.
+If the authentication is successful, the application receives an Azure AD access token through a callback URI `http://localhost:<PORT>/redirect`, where the exchange for a Communication access token will also take place.